IG Reels, TikTok, and YouTube Shorts: How to Leverage Social Media For Your Church in 2023

 Video likes and shares

 Likes and shares contribute a lot to the algorithm.
-If many people like and share your short-form video content because they are easy to digest, quick to watch, catchy and very inspiring, the algorithm will keep on showing your succeeding contents to those people and to their friends and followers as well.
+If many people like and share your short-form video content because they are easy to digest, quick to watch, catchy and very inspiring, the algorithm will keep on showing your succeeding content to those people and to their friends and followers as well.

 Having short-form vertical video content makes it easier to keep your followers engaged.
 It’s faster for them to break down your content because it’s only 30-90 seconds long.
 They will still have enough time to type in their comments.
 Most people on social media like it fast.
 They get easily bored when they see that they need to spend more time on just one piece of content.
 They tend to skip it if that’s the case.